leafygreen/backbone-bootstrap-modals/README.md

 [![Build Status](https://travis-ci.org/leafygreen/backbone-bootstrap-modals.svg?branch=master)](https://travis-ci.org/leafygreen/backbone-bootstrap-modals)
 [![Code Climate](https://codeclimate.com/github/leafygreen/backbone-bootstrap-modals.png)](https://codeclimate.com/github/leafygreen/backbone-bootstrap-modals)

-(STILL IN ALPHA -- We'll do an official release when ready for production.)

 The goal of backbone-bootstrap-modals is to produce a set of core Backbone Views when working with Bootstrap modal dialogs.